 Samuel Kolawole is a Past-President of Chartered Secretaries and Administrators of Nigeria (ICSAN), Nigerian Publishers Association (NPA) and a Past-Chairman Nigeria Book Fair Trust (NBFT).
-Currently, he is the chairman, African Publishers Network (APNET) and Oyo, Osun, Ondo and Ekiti States branch of Manufacturers Association of Nigeria.
+Currently, he is the Chairman, African Publishers Network (APNET) and Vice President, West (Oyo, Osun, Ondo and Ekiti States branch) of Manufacturers Association of Nigeria and President Rotary Club of Ibadan - Jericho Metro.